 Spotted (and admired) in the showroom of Chairloom in Philadelphia: rough-hewn factory floors embellished with dramatic stencils.
 Read on to discover how to achieve a similar look.

 Chairloom founders Tracy Jenkins and Molly Andrews believe in second chances.
-If it works for their furniture, it also seems to work for the beat-up floor they found in their new showroom space.
+If it works for their furniture (they specialize in resuscitating old pieces), it also seems to work for the beat-up floor they found in their new showroom space.
 Rather than sanding the character out of the floor, they took an additive approach and asked their friend Ilene Pearlman to come in and cover the 1,000-square-foot space with dramatic stencils, proving that everything deserves a second chance.

 Images via Chairloom.